Anthropic’s new paper was the highlight of the day:

 - API Interaction Protocols in the Spotlight:

-responded to a query about Perplexity API, confirming that unlike previous models, function calling is not currently possible with the latest version.
+@ok.alexresponded to a query about Perplexity API, confirming that unlike previous models, function calling is not currently possible with the latest version.
 Developers are referred to the Perplexity API documentation for model capabilities and restrictions. - Community Recognition Systems Unveiled: Posts that receive a ⭐ emoji from users are highlighted for quality contributions.
 Accumulating five stars moves the post to the ⭐│starred channel, and the author gains the EXPLORER role.
 This system was promoted in discussions to encourage engaging content.

 - Experiencing Inconsistencies Across Interfaces:

-flagged for the API team to investigate. - Collaboration Chatter Excites the Community: A teaser about a potential partnership between Raycast and Perplexity was dropped by
+@dmtinkdevhighlighted differences in response quality when using Perplexity in Spanish for SEO between the API and the web UI, an issue that@ok.alexflagged for the API team to investigate. - Collaboration Chatter Excites the Community: A teaser about a potential partnership between Raycast and Perplexity was dropped by

-, igniting discussions around integration and features.
+@ok.alex, igniting discussions around integration and features.
 Relevant updates were linked to a tweet by @AravSrinivas signaling engagement with the community. - Celebrating Fundraising Milestones & Features: Perplexity AI’s successful Series B fundraising was recognized, coupled with the announcement that Brex users get six free months of Perplexity.
 The community also celebrated the Collections feature, with users like

-praising its ability to tailor queries to specific goals or scenarios.
+@underdogadminpraising its ability to tailor queries to specific goals or scenarios.

 Perplexity AI Channel Summaries